 Rating | 8.8/10 | 8.5/10 |

-Summary: Adidas feels faster, Daedo feels stronger.
+Summary: Adidas feels faster, and Daedo feels stronger.
 If you like a modern feel and train mostly indoors, Adidas is a good pick.
 But for all-day comfort and long-term wear, Daedo wins by a hair.

 See the latest Daedo Taekwondo Kit price on Amazon.